sanghoon5499/Cafe-Logger/README.md

 ### Installing

-* Will update once a live build is on Firebase or similar.
+* Will update once a live build is on Firebase App dist.

 ## Help